 In general if systematic reviewers locate articles which appear relevant at the abstract level but which they cannot access through full text subscriptions by their institutions they should try to source them through inter-library loans.
 King's staff (including NHS staff) and students all have an annual allocation of free inter-library loan requests.
 See the Interlending and Document Delivery pages for more information.

 It is important to remember that if you select the limit to full text option in Ovid Medline, for example, you will only retrieve articles which are hosted on the Ovid platform/or which Ovid are aware are freely available as open access journals.

-You will exclude all other results even if King's has a subscription to them and they can be accessed by the SFX link.
+You will exclude all other results even if King's has a subscription to them and they can be accessed by the Get It at King's link.